 St William House

-Alternatively you can register your complaint by using our online form, please click here and complete the required information.
+Alternatively you can register your complaint by using our online form and completing the required information.

 We encourage our customers to talk to us about PPI:

 We are best placed to deal with any queries our customers have about their PPI policy.

 Rather than talk to a Claims Management Company (CMC), you can find all the information you need about raising a complaint about how your PPI policy was sold on this page.
 Your complaint will be assessed in exactly the same way if you come to us directly, but you will avoid having to share any potential compensation payments with a Claims Management Company (CMC).
 Further information on CMCs can be found in a joint note from the CMC Regulators (Ministry of Justice), the FSA (now known as the Financial Conduct Authority (FCA)), the FOS and the FSCS (PDF, opens in a new window, 75kb).

 If you have any further queries about the way your PPI was sold you can ring a dedicated telephone line for PPI customers 0800 151 2449.